Menopause diet

 In addition to maintaining a general healthy food balance, specific menopause diets exist that are better for treating specific problems.
 These include:

 Hot Flashes and night sweats: Tea, coffee, alcohol, spicy food and fizzy drinks have all been known to trigger instances of hot flashes or nights and a reduction of these can help with this symptom.
-Drinking at herbs-dietleast 8 glasses water a day can also help.
+Drinking at Menopause dietleast 8 glasses water a day can also help.

 Mood swings: This menopause symptom can be curbed by raising the serotonin level in women's bodies.
 Foods that are rich in carbohydrates are capable of achieving this desired effect.
 Foods such as: grain breads, cereals and bagels have been known to help.